cloudmesh-community/fa18-523-60/paper/paper.md

 It can also query the geospatial data, and it is capable of storing geospatial data in GeoJSON objects.
 Aggregation Operation of MongoDB process data records and returns computed results.
-MongoDB aggregation framework is modeled on the concept of data pipelines.
+MongoDB aggregation framework is modeled on the concept of data pipelines.[@www-mongodbmanual]

+Import examples:
+Import JSON documents
+`$mongoimport --db users --collection contacts --file contacts.json`

+CSV Import , using input file name mongoimport imports collection hence , collection name is optional.[@www-mongodbmanual]
+`$mongoimport --db users --type csv --headerline --file /opt/backups/contacts.csv`

+Export examples:
+> "mongoexport is a utility that produces a JSON or CSV export of data stored in a
+> MongoDB instance" [@www-mongodbmanual].
+`$mongoexport --db test --collection traffic --out traffic.json`

 ## Security Features